AyoubSalameh/Snake-Game/README.md

 # Snake-Game
-creating a basic snake game, following a tutorial
+Learning PyGame, by following a Youtube tutorial and programming a basic snake game.